Dear 5S Parent(s)/Guardian(s), May 28, 2025

 How can you help at home?

 READING - During Milk/Snack break, students enjoyed listening to The Wild Robot by Peter Brown.
-Now, they’re listening to the Newbery Award winning novel by Christopher Paul Curtis, Bud, Not Buddy
+Now, they’re listening to the Newbery Award winning novel by Scott O’Dell, Island of the Blue Dolphins.

-BATTLE OF THE BOOKS - Your child has four other teammates reading a total of 18 books by Monday, May 6th.
-The teams of 3rd, 4th, and 5th graders will “battle” each team throughout the month of May.
-By now, your child knows to have the second book read (at least), and the goal is to finish the third book from their bookmark next week.
+BATTLE OF THE BOOKS - Your child has three or four other teammates reading a total of 16 books.
+The teams of 3rd, 4th, and 5th graders will “battle” each team until the end of May.
+By now, your child should have read at least four of the books on their bookmark.
+Many 5th graders have read a lot more of the books to help their team earn points at the “BATTLES”.

 DAILY READING - Students are to read AT LEAST 20 PAGES PER SCHOOL NIGHT AT HOME.
 We have a number of students working towards this expectation.